Convergence Rate Analysis of the AdamW-style Shampoo: Unifying One-Sided and Two-Sided Preconditioning: Introduction

-A key advantage of non-diagonally preconditioned methods is their ability to capture the cross-parameter correlations within the gradient, thereby yielding a more informed search direction and potentially superior convergence compared to diagonal approaches.
-Recently, an implementation based on the distributed Shampoo \citep{distribute-shampoo-20,distribute-shampoo-23} won the external tuning track of the AlgoPerf neural network training algorithm competition \citep{AlgoPerf-competition-25}, demonstrating that non-diagonally preconditioned training algorithms can outperform currently popular diagonal conditioning methods, such as Adam.
-The winner implementation achieved significantly accelerated training, with an average speedup of $28\%$ than the NAdamW \citep{Dozat-nadam-iclr-2016} baseline across eight deep learning workloads.
-Algorithm \ref{alg1} presents the core characteristics of the Shampoo implemented in \citep{distribute-shampoo-20,distribute-shampoo-23} in a non-distributed manner, including the exponential moving average of the first and second moments, two-sided preconditioning with a tunable exponent, and decoupled weight decay.
+A key advantage of non-diagonally preconditioned methods is their ability to capture the cross-parameter correlations in gradient, thereby yielding a more informed search direction and potentially superior convergence compared to diagonal approaches.
+Recently, an implementation based on the distributed Shampoo \citep{distribute-shampoo-20,distribute-shampoo-23} won the external tuning track of the AlgoPerf neural network training competition \citep{AlgoPerf-competition-25}, demonstrating that non-diagonally preconditioned training algorithms can outperform currently popular diagonal preconditioning methods, such as Adam.
+The winning implementation achieved significantly accelerated training, with an average speedup of $28\%$ over the NAdamW \citep{Dozat-nadam-iclr-2016} baseline across eight deep learning workloads.
+Algorithm \ref{alg1} presents the core characteristics of the Shampoo variant implemented in \citep{distribute-shampoo-20,distribute-shampoo-23} in a non-distributed manner, including the exponential moving average of the first and second moment matrices, decoupled weight decay, and two-sided preconditioning with a tunable exponent.
+Recently, \citet{Runa-shampoo-26} empirically observed that setting the exponents $\frac{1}{2p}=\frac{1}{2q}=\frac{1}{2}$ outperforms the classical choice $\frac{1}{2p}=\frac{1}{2q}=\frac{1}{4}$.